Koopssus: Organization Structure

-President of Indonesia Joko Widodo signed, on 3 July 2019, a presidential decree clarifying the military's expanded role in counter-terrorism.
-Koopssus is to be coordinated with the Indonesian National Police in carrying out its mission of responding to high-intensity terror acts.

-According to the Decree, the Koopssus is in charge of conducting special operations and activities to safeguard the Indonesian national interests both at home and abroad.
+Commandant

+According to the appendix of President Regulation Number 42 of 2019 stipulates that the Commandant of the Koopssus TNI (Dankoopssus TNI) should be a two-star general, while the Deputy Commandant of the Koopssus TNI (Wadankoopssus TNI) should be a one-star general.
+Brigadier General Rochadi was promoted to Major General and appointed on 30 July 2019 as the unit's first Commandant.

+List of Commandant

+Equipment

+The Koopssus operators equipped with their designated weaponry such as HK416, SIG516, SIG MCX, DSAR-15P or any designated weapon and equipment from each of their relevant unit they came from (Sat-81 Gultor Kopassus, Denjaka, Bravo Detachment 90) to be used for specific missions.

 Reactions

 The speaker of the House of Representatives, Bambang Soesatyo, said he hoped that the formation of Koopssus would also strengthen the monitoring of cyberspace.

-According to Air Marshal Hadi Tjahjanto, the establishment of the unit is an implementation of the 11 Priority Programs, a military program to deal with a spectrum of threats.
+According to Air Chief Marshal Hadi Tjahjanto, the establishment of the unit is an implementation of the 11 Priority Programs, a military program to deal with a spectrum of threats.